Malaysian Bahá’í News/Volume 7/Issue 3/Text

 STOP PRESS[edit]

 During the fortnight following this prayer vigil, about 150 declarations were received in Kedah, and the friends were amazed at the spirit released in the area.
 The Qwal Plan goals were fulfilled 100%.
+[Page 23]

-what happened at fiieoch
+What happened at Fiesch[edit]

 A report on the European Youth Conference, Fiesch, Switzerland.